halalsenpai/halalsenpai/README.md

 - 👋 Hi, I’m @halalsenpai
 -   based in Queens, NY
-- 👀 I’m interested in Tech & Anime
+- 👀 I’m interested in Tech & And making use of tech easier
 - 🌱 I’m currently learning nestjs
 - 💞️ I’m looking to collaborate on solutions that look good
 - 📫 You can reach me at devchaghtai@gmail.com